This accessibility statement applies to www.southsomerset.gov.uk.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

-Our main offices have audio induction loops, our Connect office in Petters House, Yeovil also has audio streamer devices available to use in the meeting rooms there or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.
+Our main offices have audio induction loops.
+Our Connect office in Petters House, Yeovil also has audio streamer devices available to use in the meeting rooms.
+If you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.

 Technical information about this website’s accessibility